-Economic Development will include any efforts that benefit the community as a whole, all of which contribute to community identity, quality of life and economic stability.
-These include but are not limited to: industrial development; core area rehabilitation; information, communication and technology infrastructure; provision of both municipal and social services; tourism promotion; heritage conservation; neighbourhood improvement; and community activities.
+Economic Development will include any efforts that benefit the community, all of which contribute to community identity, quality of life and economic stability.
+These include but are not limited to industrial development; core area rehabilitation; information, communication and technology infrastructure; provision of both municipal and social services; tourism promotion; heritage conservation; neighbourhood improvement; and community activities.